Sumit-837/Obsidian-git-sync/Notespace/02 Literature Notes/IISER-K-lit/Note-CS3101-Pointers(inc).md

 (Update: No need as `a` literally acts as its pointer)
 ##### Shifting pointer:
 `p++;` ==> shifts the pointer to the address of next element of array. eg. `&a[0]`-->`&a[1]`

+> You can only do this when a different pointer is assigned with array like above.
+It's not possible using array as a pointer.
 #### Accessing Elements:
 While `p = &a[0]` (p represents the address of the first element):
 `(p + i)` === `&a[i]` ==> address of $i^{th}$ element of the array.